VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 # Serializer settings

+Verify uses [Argon](https://github.com/SimonCropp/Argon) for serialization.
+See [Default Settings](#default-settings) for on how Argon is used and instructions on how to control that usage.

 Serialization settings can be customized at three levels:

  * Method: Will run the verification in the current test method.